bahaspieler/Key-Value-Store-REST-API-with-TTL-service/README.md

 # KeyValue_Store
 This Django REST API provides a model that can store keys and values.
 Every model instance has TTL of 5 minuetes or whatever you want to.
+The TTL get reset everytime any data is being get, put, patch, and even searched.

 ## Getting Started
 Go through the below instructions to get started with this project.